Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • No additional collateral required

-Tata Capital > Blog > Loan on Property > Types of Mortgage Loans: Diving into the World of Mortgage Loans
+Tata Capital > Blog > Loan on Property > Different Types of Mortgage Loans

 Loan on Property

-But before the shopping around and approvals come into the picture, you need to decide which home loan option suits you the best.
-Yes, there are several different types of mortgage loans depending on the use case, and choosing the right one can be the difference between financial struggle and worry-free homeownership.
+If you’re planning to buy a house, it’s important to understand the different types of mortgage loans to determine your financial flexibility and long-term stability.
+There are several different types of mortgage loans depending on the use case, and choosing the right one can be the difference between financial struggle and worry-free homeownership.

 Mortgage loans in India are segregated into seven categories based on the nature of the transaction and interest rate calculation.
 Here are all of them: